Fruit and Nut

 Nut Trialing Initiative

 This project would be the first comprehensive trialling project of nut species to be undertaken in Ireland, and would be expected to make a major contribution to the knowledge base on nut growing.
-It would draw upon the experiences of nut trialling in Ireland and the United Kingdom but would be specifically focused on determining which varieties are best for Irish conditions.
-The species planted would potentially include cobnuts, chestnuts, walnuts, heartnuts, hickory and pinenut.
+It would draw upon the experiences of previous nut trialling in other countries but would be specifically focused on determining which varieties are best for Irish conditions.
+The species planted would potentially include cobnuts, chestnuts, walnuts, pinenuts, araucaria, heartnuts, and hickory.
 Depending on the size of the site, up to one thousand nut trees would be planted.
 The project is intended solely for educational and research purposes.
 However, the nuts would be harvested and utilised.

 Minimum area two hectares (five acres).
 The land must have deep soil and be free from waterlogging.
 As the project will involve considerable investment of time and resources, the minimum duration of lease considered would be 50 years.
 Anywhere in Ireland considered but preference would be given to a site west of the Shannon.